 Our breath emerged in lung-heated plumes, our footfalls as soft crunches muted by freshly fallen snow.
-January 4, 1982, out on a run with Bill Rodgers, long-time king of the American roads.
+January 6, 1982, out on a 10 mile run with Bill Rodgers, long-time king of the American roads.

-From his eponymous store in Boston’s Cleveland Circle to Jamaica Pond and back was perhaps the training loop Bill had run more often than any other in his career.
+From his eponymous store in Boston’s Cleveland Circle to Jamaica Pond, around and back was perhaps the training loop Bill had run more often than any other in his career.
 I’m sure he could well have run it blind-folded, such was the comfort and familiarity of those now-wintered miles.

-Pleased to be back into routine following the holidays, Bill admitted to getting in four solid 120+ weeks of training through December, including a couple sharpening track workouts as he prepped for the following weekend’s Orange Bowl 10K in Florida.
+Pleased to be back into routine following the holidays, Bill admitted to getting in four solid 120 — 140 mile weeks of training through December, including a couple sharpening track workouts as he prepped for the following weekend’s Orange Bowl 10K in Florida.
 As it turned out Bill would run his road PR of 28:15 in Miami behind Alberto Salazar (28:03) and Greg Meyer (28:09).

-While lapping the 1.5 miles of Jamaica Pond four times, Bill and I fell into our traditional roles with me peppering him with questions, and he as the modest responder.
+While lapping the 1.5 miles of Jamaica Pond three times, Bill and I fell into our traditional roles, me peppering him with questions, and he as the modest responder.
 As always, I carried a cassette recorder to tape our conversation for a later broadcast on my Runner’s Digest radio show.
-With the crunch of our footfalls as a backdrop, I asked what had he learned in 1981, given that it was the first year in seven years that he hadn’t won either the Boston or New York City Marathons.
+With the crunch of our footfalls and rhythmic breathing as a backdrop, I asked what Bill had learned in 1981, given that it was the first year in seven years that he hadn’t won either the Boston or New York City Marathons.